OpenCilk/www.opencilk.org/src/doc/users-guide/getting-started.md

 ```
 {% endalert %}

 ## Using Cilkscale

-Use the OpenCilk Cilkscale scalability analyzer and benchmarking script to
+Use the OpenCilk [Cilkscale scalability analyzer](dead-link) script to measure
-measure the [work,
+the [work, span, and
+parallelism](../../../posts/2022-05-20-what-the-is-parallelism-anyhow/ "What
-span, and parallelism](../../../posts/2022-05-20-what-the-is-parallelism-anyhow/ "What the $#@! is parallelism, anyhow?") of your Cilk program, and to
+the \$#@! is parallelism, anyhow?") of your Cilk program, and to benchmark
-benchmark parallel speedup on different numbers of cores.
+parallel its speedup on different numbers of cores.

 To measure work and span with Cilkscale, add the `-fcilktool=cilkscale`
 flag during compilation and linking: